deepnlpf/site/docs/cli.md

 ## Dataset

 ### Save new dataset
-To save a corpus, it must be organized in one of the two directory structures shown below.
+To save a dataset, it must be organized in one of the two directory structures shown below.

 Simple structure